A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Experiments

-Tables~\ref{tab:os-mlp}, \ref{tab:os-xgb}, \ref{tab:os-rf} respectively contain the results of this experiment for the three aforementioned classifiers.
-To facilitate comparison, the tables are organized in two groups of 8 columns: the left group shows the average (over 3 random states) of the average (over 5 CV folds) $F1$ values achieved by the 3 classifiers on datasets that have been balanced by using the involved generative models.
-The right group contains the respective $B_{ac}$ values.
-The last rows reveal the mean ranking of each generative model in the \numdatasets{} benchmark datasets.
+Table~\ref{tab:os} illustrates the $F1$ score for XGBoost and $B_{ac}$ for all 3 classifiers.
+The measure values concern the mean (over \numseeds{} random states) of the mean (over 5 CV folds) $F1$ and $B_{ac}$ values achieved by the classifiers on datasets that have been balanced with the involved models.
+The last rows reveal the mean ranking of each model, whereas the parenthesized numbers denote the number of first, second, and last positions in the rankings.

-The presented values reveal the superiority of \ganname{} in all oversampling tasks, for all classifiers and with both evaluation measures.
-More specifically, MLP achieved the highest $F1$ value on 7 out of the \numdatasets{} datasets that have been balanced by \ganname{}.
-Our proposed model was also the second best generative model 2 other datasets (ecoli3 and New Thyroid).
-On average, \ganname{} was ranked 2.2-th in this test.
-The second best model was TVAE (average ranking 3.6), followed by SB-GAN and Copula GAN which were ranked 4.5-th.
-The same order is, more or less, retained for $B_{ac}$ too: the only exception was CGAN, which was the fifth best model in terms of $F1$ and the seventh best in terms of $B_{ac}$.
+The results reveal the superiority of \ganname{} in all oversampling tasks, for all classifiers and with both evaluation measures.
+For example, XGBoost and RF and achieved their best $B_{ac}$ values in 7 out of the \numdatasets{} datasets that have been balanced by \ganname{}.
+On average, our model was ranked 2.4-th and 2.6-th in the $B_{ac}$ measurements of XGBoost and RF respectively.
+Regarding $F1$, \ganname{} was again the most effective model by achieving top performance in 5 datasets.

-\ganname{} was also found the most beneficial generative model for the XGBoost classifier.
-In particular, \ganname{} offered the best classification performance in 4 datasets in terms of $F1$, and in 6 datasets in terms of Balanced Accuracy.
-On average, our model was ranked third in terms of $F1$ and second in terms of $B_{ac}$.
-Regarding the most competitive models, SB-GAN and CTAB-GAN+ were ranked 3.8-th and 4.4-th respectively (in terms of $F1$).
+SMOTE and ADASYN were particularly strong in this task, outperforming the other generative models in most cases.
+However, these methods are specifically designed for class imbalance and not full data generation.
+Compared to the generative models that aim for realism and privacy preservation, these data mining methods solve a narrower problem.

-Regarding the Random Forest classifier, \ganname{} was again the highest performing model in terms of average $F1$ and $B_{ac}$ performances: its average rankings were 3.14 and 2.07, respectively.
-Similarly to XGBoost, SB-GAN and TVAE were the second and third best generative models in terms of $F1$ values.
-However, their rankings were reversed in terms of average Balanced Accuracies.
+The most competitive generative models were TVAE and ctGAN.
+The former was ranked 5.1-th and 5.7-th in the $B_{ac}$ measurements of RF and XGBoost.
+Compared to our model, it achieved the best performance only in one dataset in each test, apart from $B_{ac}$ of XGBoost where it was always ranked below the first place. ctGAN was the second strongest generative model in terms of $B_{ac}$ for MLP and RF.
+However, they were both far inferior to \ganname{} in all classification experiments.